zackproser/WealthEngine-Python-SDK/README.md

 * Clone this repo into your project
 * Import the SDK in your Python app / script
-* See example.py for calls and typical responses
+* See example.py for usage

 ### Features ###